Skip to main content

 “Falling is learning” is Girard’s zen mantra.
 “Put them in pads and helmets, and encourage them to try new things.”

-When to start: The prevailing wisdom is that if you can walk like a duck (around ages 3–5), you can learn to skate.
-Many rinks have a beginner’s class before family skate sessions on weekends, and some have a tot skate for little ones and caregivers during the week.
+• When to start: The prevailing wisdom is that if you can walk like a duck (around ages 3–5), you can learn to skate.
+Many rinks have beginner lessons before skate sessions, and some offer tot skate times for little ones and caregivers.

-Learning to glide: All of the Seattle area’s local rinks have classes, and some offer private instruction — but here’s a quick tip: Focus on the glide.
+• Learning to glide: Many local rinks have classes, and some offer private instruction — but here’s a quick tip: Focus on the glide.
 The basic motion of the glide is to slide your right foot forward at an angle, shift your balance, and repeat with the left foot.
 Mastering the smooth right-left-right-left rhythm is more important than speed.

 ‘Fall small’ and other life lessons